 In April 1996, the Company entered into an option agreement with Grasshopper Aluminum Company N.V. ("Grassalco") to earn up to an 80% interest in the Benzdorp property located in the Republic of Suriname by making cumulative cash payments of \$750,000 and property expenditures totalling \$5,000,000 over a four-year period.
 In August 2002, the Company amended its option agreement.
 Cash payments prior to commercial production were reduced to \$300,000 and the period to incur exploration expenditures totalling \$5,000,000 was extended to April 2005 which was then extended to December 2005 pursuant to amendments in April 2005, subject to a payment of \$40,000 which was paid in April 2005.
 Also, the Company will owe Grassalco an additional \$250,000 payable on or before 30 days after the commencement of commercial production if a feasibility study has not been completed by October 6, 2005.
 Each year thereafter, the Company will owe an additional \$250,000 payable on or before 30 days after the commencement of commercial production.
 However, if a feasibility study has not been completed by October 6, 2008, then the annual additional cash payments of \$250,000 will increase at that time to \$500,000.
 These additional cash payments shall be treated as advance payments against Grassalco's shareholder ownership interest and shall be deductible from Grassalco's net profit share or net smelter profit from exploiting the deposits.
-In fiscal 2004, the Company had earned a 40% interest in the Benzdorp property, and the Company expects to exercise its right to increase its interest to 80%.
+The Company has not completed a feasibility study.
+In fiscal 2004, the Company had earned a 40% interest in the Benzdorp property, and the Company can exercise its right to increase its interest to 80%.
 In February 2004, the Company and Grassalco incorporated a company in Suriname and transferred the Benzdorp concessions to it, on behalf of the Company (40%) and Grassalco (60%).
-The exploration concessions for the Benzdorp property were due to expire in July 2007, and Benzdorp Gold NV, the joint venture company held by the Company and Grassalco, has applied to the Minister of Natural Resources of Suriname for a three year extension to the Company's exploration concessions at Benzdorp.
+The exploration concessions for the Benzdorp property expired in July 2007, and Benzdorp Gold NV, the joint venture company held by the Company and Grassalco, has applied to the Minister of Natural Resources of Suriname for a three year extension to the Company's exploration concessions at Benzdorp.
 An extension is available at the discretion of the Suriname Minister of Natural Resources.
-The Company will continue to have the exclusive right to explore the Benzdorp concessions after the expiry date until there is a decision on the application to extend.
+The Company continues to have the exclusive right to explore the Benzdorp concessions after the expiry date until there is a decision on the application to extend.

 In February 2007, the Company entered into an option agreement to acquire a 100% interest in the Los Arrastres gold/silver property by making \$2.5 million in cash payments and spending \$2 million on exploration over a 3 year period.
-The vendor will retain a 2% net smelter return royalty ("NSR") and the Company has the right to reduce the NSR to 1% by paying \$1 million at any time.
+The vendor will retain a 2% net smelter return royalty ("NSR") and the Company had the right to reduce the NSR to 1% by paying \$1 million at any time.
 An initial payment of \$50,000 was made upon the signing of the option agreement and a further payment of \$75,000 was made in August 2007.
+A cash payment of \$25,000 was made in February 2008.
+Pursuant to the Plan of Arrangement which closed in June 2008, the property was transferred to Caza Gold Corp. ("Caza").